Resvina/PCMLAI/README.md

 # PCMLAI
-Berkeley PC for ML and AI
+Berkeley Professional Certification for ML and AI

 THIS REPOSITORY WILL HOST MY ASSIGNMENTS NEEDED FOR THE COURSEWORK